 An async function is marked by the word async before the function keyword.
 Methods can also be made async by writing async before their name.
 When such a function or method is called, it returns a promise.
-As soon as the body returns something, that promise is resolved.
-If it throws an exception, the promise is rejected.
+As soon as the function returns something, that promise is resolved.
+If the body throws an exception, the promise is rejected.

 Inside an async function, the word await can be put in front of an expression to wait for a promise to resolve and only then continue the execution of the function.
+If the promise rejects, an exception is raised at the point of the await.

-Such a function no longer, like a regular JavaScript function, runs from start to completion in one go.
-Instead, it can be frozen at any point that has an await, and can be resumed at a later time.
+Such a function no longer runs from start to completion in one go like a regular JavaScript function.
+Instead, it can be frozen at any point that has an await and can be resumed at a later time.